 Morgane Oger M.S.M.
 B.A.Sc.

-Whether it is Justin Trudeau’s broken promise to end the blood ban, his firing of his attorney general for doing her job, or allowing hatred and disinformation to be amplified in Canada's public institutions because “that kind" of discrimination is still quietly tolerable to decision makers who run our institutions, Canadians know that injustice, corruption and political interference harm everyone.
+Whether it is broken promises made by those who represent us, allowing hatred and disinformation to be amplified in Canada's public institutions because “that kind" of discrimination is still quietly tolerable to decision-makers who run our institutions, Canadians know that injustice, corruption and political interference harm everyone.